SKwambua/alx-low_level_programming/0x09-static_libraries/README.md

-A static library libmy.a containing some functions
+A static library libmy.a containing some functions and local header file main.h containing the functions prototypes